k-osmolovskyi/k-osmolovskyi.github.io/index.md

 ---

-### About
+### Current research
-I am an independent researcher working on cognitive architectures, structural coherence, and the limits of updating in self-regulating systems.
-My work focuses on developing formal theoretical models that connect cognition, regulation, invariants, and structural transformation within a unified framework.
+Working on cognitive architectures, structural coherence, and the limits of updating in self-regulating systems.
+Focuses on developing formal theoretical models that connect cognition, regulation, invariants, and structural transformation within a unified framework.

-My academic background includes psychology, as well as public administration and local self-government, which shaped my attention to structure, form, and the organization of complex systems.

-My current research is centered on the development of a general theory of cognitive structuring and a series of related theoretical papers.
+Current research is centered on the development of a general theory of cognitive structuring and a series of related theoretical papers.
 I work independently, with a strong focus on conceptual precision, formal consistency, and long-range theoretical integration.

 ---